kyverno/website/content/en/blog/general/why-chainsaw-is-unique/index.md

 While the [Chainsaw documentation](https://kyverno.github.io/chainsaw) is nice and comprehensive, I feel like the most powerful feature of Chainsaw deserves its own blog post for a couple of reasons:

-- This is hard to make it shine out of pure documentation
+- Its hard to make it standout in the documentation
 - You can't appreciate Chainsaw until you understand what makes it so unique
 - Seeing the feature in action is the best way to learn about it